ARS-0/Vortex_DataSci_Internship/Week_2/README.md

-# vortextech-datasci-week2

-Week 2 (Beginner–Intermediate) submission for the VortexTech Data Science & Analytics Internship Track: **Exploratory Data Analysis with Insights**.
+# Week 2 of VortexTech Data Science & Analytics Internship Track: **Exploratory Data Analysis with Insights**.

 ## What this is